The SISSON GENEALOGY Site

 of volunteer work over many years, getting these databases into shape!

-SISSON/SISSONS GATHERING 2021—We regret to announce that the gathering planned for 2020 will be postponed to 2021, due to concerns about safety and travel restrictions during the
+SISSON/SISSONS GATHERING 2021—We regret to announce that the in-person gathering planned for 2021 will be postponed to 2022, due to ongoing concerns about safety and travel restrictions during the

 14th Biennial Sisson/Sissons Gathering will be held in Groton,